michmech/michmech.github.io/falsehoods-about-languages/index.md

     If the location is a placename, then the ‘in’ may be either ‘in’ or ‘on’ in some languages, depending on the placename.
     - Czech: `v Čechách` ‘in Bohemia’ but `na Moravě` ‘in Moravia’, literally ‘on’.

-    If the location begins with the definite article ‘the’ or something like that, then the article may merge with the prepostion into a single word.
+    If the location begins with the definite article ‘the’ or something like that, then the article may merge with the preposition into a single word.
     - Irish: `an Vatacáin` ‘the Vatican’ → `sa Vatacáin` ‘in the Vatican’.
     - German: `der Vatikan` ‘the Vatican’ → `im Vatikan` ‘in the Vatican’ (`in dem Vatikan` is also possible but less common).